-This manuscript presents an optimized, 3-ϕ, multilevel (MLI) inverter topology.
-The proposed system is derived by cascading the level generation part with the phase sequence generation part.
+This manuscript presents an optimized, 3-ϕ, multilevel (MLI) inverter topology. cascading the level generation part with the phase sequence generation part derives the proposed system.
 Further, it can be operated at any required level depending upon the configuration of the level generation part.
 Thus, for higher level operation extra components are required at the level generation part only.
 Therefore, number of components required for the proposed MLI is lower than the conventional 3-ϕ MLI topologies for higher level operation.
-Further, the level generation part is shared by the three phases equally.
+Further, the level generation part is shared in the three phases equally.
 This eliminates the possibility of phase unbalance.
 The working principle and the operation of the proposed MLI are supported with the simulation and experimental validations.
 Further, the proposed optimized MLI is also compared with the conventional 3-ϕ MLIs to prove its advantage.

 - Multilevel inverter

 - New topology